Why map projects?

 It seems very likely that EU as well as national and regional investments in projects within ICT and automation for a sustainable agriculture will lead to several projects with similar objectives.
 It is therefore also very likely that there are potential synergies and mutual benefits to be achieved by collaboration.
 As for example, wider applicability of smart applications, better compliance to standards, lower development costs, and a larger market for ICT products.

-ICT-AGRI-FOOD is, for a start, collecting data about ongoing projects within ICT and automation for a sustainable agriculture.
-The results of the analysis of these data will be published at this website as well as presented at workshops and conferences as an introduction to a discussion on how collaboration among projects may be encouraged and supported.
+ICT-AGRI collected data about ongoing projects within ICT and automation for a sustainable agriculture.
+The results of the analysis of these data is published at the SRAI of ICT-AGRI.

 Only public information